GunarsA/LU-iemacies/README.md

-# Iemacies.lv
+# Iemacies

-Private teacher web application
+Private teacher search platform

 ## About

 The app's development was focused on learning the Django framework and its features.
+Design was added using **django-tailwind**.
 ## Features

 - User roles (student, teacher, admin)